ArjArav98/Sudoku-Solver/README.md

 5. If all the criteria have been satisfied, the solution is valid.
 6. Stop

+## Future Direction

+* Right now, the Sudoku Solver Suite is just a CLI application with a I/O interface.
+However, if we could make it into a CLI utility which takes in inputs through parameters and switches, that would make it easier for other developers to reuse.

 ## Acknowledgements

 * Shriram R - Idea Inspiration